 in Sobiezczyk's Introductory Sociology class

-The ISJ option focuses on the mechanisms that produce and ameliorate the disparities across ascribed groups, calling on students and faculty to examine the causes and consequences of inequalities based on class, gender, race/ethnicity, disabilities, age, and sexual orientation.
+The Inequality and Social Justice option focuses on the mechanisms that produce and ameliorate disparities across ascribed groups, calling on students and faculty to examine the causes and consequences of inequalities based on class, gender, race/ethnicity, disabilities, age, and sexual orientation.
 Attention is given to local, national, and global sites of inequality, including work and labor markets, financial institutions, education, health, religion, and families.
 Please refer to Undergraduate Requirements for more information about the ISJ option.

 Rural regions are facing rapid social, economic, demographic, and environmental change.
-This option will develop analytical and practical skills for understanding rural and environmental change globally and in the American West, and its policy implications in such areas as rural health, welfare and work; community development and assessment; Native peoples; and natural resource management.
+The Rural and Environmental Change option will develop analytical and practical skills for understanding these changes both regionally, in the American West, and globally, and their policy implications in such areas as rural health, welfare and work, community development and assessment, indigenous peoples issues, and natural resource management.
 An option in Rural and Environmental Change will prepare students for employment in either a government, private, or non-profit agency concerned with the above topics, or for pursuing a doctorate in this area at another university.
 Please refer to Undergraduate Requirements for more information about the Rural and Environmental Change option.